ReallySmall/Stackduino-v0.1---v1.1/README.md

 This repository includes the gerber files required to produce a pcb, a parts list and the code required to run the controller.
 In addition, you will need a focus stacking setup to connect it to(!) and optionally an enclosure to put the controller into.

 Features:
-Manual fwd/ bwd control of stepper motor to set up the shot Menu options:
+- Manual fwd/ bwd control of stepper motor to set up the shot
 - Set step size
 - Set number of steps
 - Set pause time between steps